-As shown in Figure 7.2, approximately 2% of eligible patients could be treated in a given year with icosapent ethyl without crossing the ICER budget impact threshold of \$819 million at the WAC price.
-When using the net price, approximately 4% of eligible patients could be treated in a given year with icosapent ethyl.
-Approximately between 1% and 2% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000, \$100,000, and \$50,000 per QALY threshold prices.
+As shown in Figure 7.2, the ICER budget impact threshold of \$819 million would be crossed if greater than approximately 2% of eligible patients were treated in a given year with icosapent ethyl at the WAC price.
+When using the net price, the threshold would be reached if approximately 4% of eligible patients were treated in a given year with icosapent ethyl.
+Between 1% and 2% of patients could be treated in a given year without crossing the budget impact threshold at the \$150,000, \$100,000, and \$50,000 per QALY threshold prices.
 As with rivaroxaban, the relatively small budget impact per patient, when combined with the very large population of patients potentially eligible for treatment, has the potential to exceed the budget impact threshold.